-As an example, if a plastic surgery procedure is required to preserve the healthy functioning of the body, then it would not be required as cosmetic.
-Procedures following car accidents, major accidents, or situations where your body needs to be repaired so that you may resume quality of life and body function would likely be covered by your health insurer if you have a comprehensive plan.
+If a plastic surgery procedure is required to preserve the healthy functioning of the body, then it is not purely cosmetic.
+Procedures following car accidents, major accidents, or situations where your body needs to be repaired so that you may resume "quality of life and/or body function " would likely be covered by your health insurer if you have a comprehensive plan.

 If a doctor identifies a procedure as necessary to live properly, this would likely not be considered cosmetic.
-However, an insurance company may require that non-surgical solutions be exhausted before the procedure would ever be approved.
+However, an insurance company may require that non-surgical solutions be exhausted before the procedure is approved.

-Keep in mind however that each health insurance company has it's own coverages and may restrict procedures, or exclude them.
+Keep in mind that each health insurance company has it's own coverages and may restrict procedures, or exclude them.
 You must first find out if your health insurance company covers non-cosmetic plastic surgery.
-This should always be verified before any procedure so that you do not incur unexpected costs.
+Always check this before any procedure so that you do not incur unexpected costs.

 Example of a Nose Job That May Be Covered by Health Insurance

 Julie has a great deal of trouble breathing normally, she doesn't sleep well and her general health is affected.
 She finds out that she has a deviated septum causing the problem.
 If the doctor shows that this is a necessary surgery and not a cosmetic one, then the work she has on her nose following the correction of her deviated septum may fall under covered plastic surgery.

 Example of Breast Surgery That May Be Covered by a Health Insurance Plan